Azure Disk Storage

 Shared disks for running clustered or high-availability applications cost-effectively in the cloud

 Zero percent annual failure rate for consistent enterprise-grade durability

 Dynamic scaling of performance without disruption on Ultra Disk Storage to meet demand

 Automatic encryption to secure your data using Microsoft-managed keys or your own

 Optimize costs and get the precise amount of disk storage you need for your workloads.
 Disk options come in sizes from 4 GB to 64 TB at a variety of price points and performance characteristics.
 Reduce time and costs for backup and disaster recovery with incremental snapshots, which are point-in-time backups for disks that consist of only the changes between snapshots.
 Lift and shift your Windows and Linux-based clustered or high availability applications to Azure with shared disks, keeping your architecture as-is and reducing storage costs.

 Ensure business continuity and minimize disruptions

-Get the performance and capacity you need, and scale up from gigabytes to petabytes of storage.
+Get the performance and capacity you need and scale up from gigabytes to petabytes of storage.
+Scale performance on-demand with performance tiers and built-in bursting capabilities to meet business demands.
 Achieve high performance even at low storage capacities - Ultra Disk Storage offers the flexibility to configure your IOPS, throughput, and capacity independently.
 Create and manage disks by simply selecting the disk type and size.

 Use cases and workloads